Updating Results

 • Masters (Coursework)

-The Master of Mental Health Nursing aims to expand nursing clinicians' knowledge and skills in mental health practice with evidence-based knowledge and practice enabling immediate application/translation in the workplace.
+The Master of Mental Health Nursing expands nursing clinicians' knowledge and skills in mental health practice and leadership, offering project and research streams with a PhD pathway.
+It targets new nursing graduates and those in mental health without formal postgraduate qualifications.

 Key details